Marketcircle/AXElements/README.markdown

 ### 0.6 (or maybe 1.0)

 - Keyboard module
   + support a much larger set of keys and key combinations that can be pressed
 - Mouse module cleanup
 - Performance tweaks
+- Tests should rely on a special app that is bundled just for tests instead of trying to interact with different assumed parts of the environment

 ### Future